UD-CISC374/educational-game-design-document-team-9-kalloyan-s-adam-j/egdd.md

 - By the end of the game, the player will be able to identify how life was different back then compared to today.
 - By the end of the game, the player will discover some of the opportunities of the time period.
 - By the end of the game, the player will be able to justify the family's decision to go West.
-- By the end of the game, the player will deduce that Native Americans had a different way of life, but were not enemies.

 ## Prerequisite Knowledge

 In order to play the game, the player does not need to know anything beforehand.
-It would probably be useful to have been exposed to the way of life during the time period and Native Americans before playing, but even if not, the game should still be able to achieve its learning objectives.
+It would probably be useful to have been exposed to the way of life during the time period, but even if not, the game should still be able to achieve its learning objectives.

 ## Assessment Measures